awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + WCF Data Services

 The following Microsoft SQL Server features have limited support on Amazon RDS:
-+ Distributed Queries / Linked Servers\.
-For more information, see: [Implementing linked servers with Amazon RDS for Microsoft SQL Server](https://aws.amazon.com/blogs/database/implement-linked-servers-with-amazon-rds-for-microsoft-sql-server/)\.
++ Distributed queries/linked servers\.
+For more information, see [Implement linked servers with Amazon RDS for Microsoft SQL Server](http://aws.amazon.com/blogs/database/implement-linked-servers-with-amazon-rds-for-microsoft-sql-server/)\.

 ## Multi\-AZ deployments using Microsoft SQL Server Database Mirroring or Always On availability groups<a name="SQLServer.Concepts.General.Mirroring"></a>